karldyson/draft-dyson-primary-zonefile-initialisation/draft-dyson-primary-zonefile-initialisation.md

 All three MUST be present.

-The MNAME and RNAME MUST be fully qualified, however a terminal @ can be supplied to indicate the member zone's nasme.
+The MNAME and RNAME MUST be fully qualified, however a terminal @ label can be supplied to indicate the member zone's name.
 In this case, the @ label MUST be substituted with the member zone's name at zone file creation.
 See also {{generalBehaviourSection}}.

 ### Example